 Carry a Winter-Ready Road Emergency Kit Year-Round

 When was the last time you changed a tire?
 Road service memberships don’t cover all areas, and when they do, they can take hours… especially in storms or during a holiday travel rush.
-Make sure all your tires are in good condition, including your spare, and check that your jack and lug wrench haven’t wandered off.
+Make sure all your tires are in good condition, including your spare, and check that your jack and lug wrench hasn’t wandered off.
 Then, equip your car with the following emergency essentials:

 Lifeline AAA Excursion Road Kit: This is a basic, off-the-shelf kit that’s better than nothing, especially when you want quick-and-dirty solutions for every car in your household or to pack in a rental car.
-I’d definitely add a half-dozen Orion safety flares for each kit (you can’t fly with these), since I’m always wary of cold-killed device batteries.
+I’d definitely add a half-dozen Orion safety flares for each kit (you can’t fly with these) since I’m always wary of cold-killed device batteries.

 The traditional flares have the added benefit of serving as a firestarter in a pinch, although I recommend you keep a few disposable lighters in your car at all times.
 I also like to keep a high-quality bright yellow safety vest with reflectors and pockets for better visibility.

 Self-Rescue and Tow Equipment: Carry a sturdy tow strap or chain and this handy tool to punch out a window or cut a seatbelt if the need arises.
-I also keep a short spade in case I need to dig out a wheel, and I keep a restaurant kitchen mat—trimmed to fit—in the back of my SUV to keep stuff from sliding around and, more important, to wedge under a tire if I need traction.
+I also keep a short spade in case I need to dig out a wheel, and I keep a restaurant kitchen mat—trimmed to fit—in the back of my SUV to keep stuff from sliding around and, more importantly, to wedge under a tire if I need traction.

 Heavy-Duty, Safety-Orange Tarp: Lay down some protection if you need to get down and dirty… changing a tire or chaining up, that is.
 With a bright-orange tarp, you can use it to help signal aerial rescuers improve your car’s visibility if you’re broken down, and help keep the interior dry if the cab’s been compromised by an accident.

 Portable Jump Starter: You won’t regret the investment.
-Buy the best, beefiest, most powerful unit you can afford, and maintain it according to the manufacturer’s specifications.
-As a woman, I know firsthand how vulnerable I feel standing along a highway holding jumper cables, relying on the mercy (and good intentions) of perfect strangers.
+Buy the best, beefiest, the most powerful unit you can afford, and maintain it according to the manufacturer’s specifications.
+As a woman, I know firsthand how vulnerable I feel standing along with a highway holding jumper cables, relying on the mercy (and good intentions) of perfect strangers.

 Red Cross Winter Auto Survival Kit: I couldn’t ask for better components.
-Every one of the items in this kit are products I have in my self-built car stash, right down to the ration bars and sealed water.
+Every one of the items in this kit is products I have in my self-built car stash, right down to the ration bars and sealed water.
 But think of this as a “starter kit,” and add multiples to provide for your passengers.

 Bring Old-School, Paper Maps

-The Kims weren’t familiar with Oregon’s mountain highways, and being a well-known tech guru, it was natural for James to rely on computer-generated maps.
+The Kims weren’t familiar with Oregon’s mountain highways and, being a well-known tech guru, it was natural for James to rely on computer-generated maps.
 Granted, it was 2006 and technology wasn’t as advanced as it is today, but even now dedicated GPS units and smartphones get it wrong.
 With phones, when you lose cell reception, you lose your ability to navigate.